zzzKairo/Kairo-Tweaks/TERMS.md

-# WinTweaks Pro – Distribution Terms
+# Kairo Tweaks – Distribution Terms

 Last Updated: July 2, 2026

-These Distribution Terms apply to WinTweaks Pro and any related files, source code, assets, releases, and content associated with the project.
+These Distribution Terms apply to Kairo Tweaks and any related files, source code, assets, releases, and content associated with the project.

-By downloading, accessing, using, sharing, or distributing WinTweaks Pro, you agree to these terms.
+By downloading, accessing, using, sharing, or distributing Kairo Tweaks, you agree to these terms.

 # Important Notice

-Users should only download WinTweaks Pro from the official GitHub repository releases page.
+Users should only download Kairo Tweaks from the official GitHub repository releases page.

-Any modified, reuploaded, or unofficial versions of WinTweaks Pro may contain changes or unsafe code and are not controlled by the developer.
+Any modified, reuploaded, or unofficial versions of Kairo Tweaks may contain changes or unsafe code and are not controlled by the developer.

 ## Ownership

-WinTweaks Pro, including all source code, compiled binaries, assets, designs, branding, and associated content, remains the property of the developer unless otherwise stated.
+Kairo Tweaks, including all source code, compiled binaries, assets, designs, branding, and associated content, remains the property of the developer unless otherwise stated.

 No ownership rights are transferred to users through use, download, or access to the software.